Bari – Patras

 Ferries to Greece

-The Bari to Patras ferry route is provided by 1 operator and is available for booking all year round.
-The ferry crossing from Bari to Patras takes approximately 16 hours and 30 minutes on ferries servicing this route.
-Bari to Patras ferry duration can range between 16 hours 30 minutes and 17 hours depending on weather conditions and the operator that you decide to travel with.
+The Bari to Patras ferry route is provided by 0 operators and is available for booking all year round.
+The ferry crossing from Bari to Patras takes approximately 16 hours 30 minutes on ferries servicing this route.
+The Bari to Patras ferry sails in approximately 16 hours 30 minutes.

-The first ferry leaves at approximately 13:30 and the last ferry leaves at approximately 19:30.
+The first ferry leaves Bari Port at approximately 13:30 and the last ferry leaves at approximately 19:30.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Bari to Patras is with Anek Superfast.
+The fastest ferry from Bari to Patras is with in 16 hours 30 minutes.

-You can book cabins on ferries that sail from Bari to Patras.
+Unfortunately, pets are not allowed on ferries from Bari to Patras.

-With 1 sailing per day, you are bound to find a suitable ferry crossing to suit your needs.
+The best way to travel from Bari to Patras is by ferry.
+With 1 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.